chinoio/chino-java/README.md

 ### Auth
 Class to manage authentication, `chino.auth`

+To set an authentication method of an API client use one of the following:

 - `loginWithPassword(<username>, <password>, <application_id>, <application_secret>)`
     log in as a User with the "password" method
 - `loginWithPassword(<username>, <password>, <application_id>)`
     log into a "public" Application as a User, with the "password" method
 - `loginWithAuthenticationCode(<code>, <redirect_url>, <application_id>, <application_secret>)`
     log in as a User with the "authentication-code" method
+- `loginWithBearerToken(<access_token>)`
+    log in as a User using a previously stored access token

+The Auth class also provides the following utility methods:
 - `refreshToken(<refresh_token>, <application_id>, <application_secret>)`
+    use a refresh token to get new tokens
 - `checkUserStatus()`
+    get current User from Chino.io
 - `logout(<token>, <application_id>, <application_secret>)`
+    revoke access to token

 ### Application
 Class to manage applications, `chino.applications`